Suicide among LGBTQ people: Reports and studies

-Clinical social worker Caitlin Ryan's Family Acceptance Project (San Francisco State University) conducted the first study of the effect of family acceptance and rejection on the health, mental health, and well-being of LGBTQ youth, including suicide, HIV/AIDS, and homelessness.
-Their research shows that LGBTQ youths "who experience high levels of rejection from their families during adolescence (when compared with those young people who experienced little or no rejection from parents and caregivers) were more than eight times [more] likely to have attempted suicide, more than six times likely to report high levels of depression, more than three times likely to use illegal drugs, and more than three times likely to be at high risk for HIV or other STDs" by the time they reach their early 20s.

-Numerous studies have shown that lesbian, gay, and bisexual youth have a higher rate of suicide attempts than do heterosexual youth.
+Numerous studies have shown that lesbian, gay, bisexual and transgender youth have a higher rate of suicide attempts than do heterosexual and cisgender youth.
 According to a Trevor Project 2023 survey, 18% of LGBTQ youth have attempted suicide, a rate 2 times higher than teenaged general population.

-This higher prevalence of suicidal ideation and overall mental health problems among gay teenagers compared to their heterosexual peers has been attributed to minority stress, bullying, and parental disapproval.
+LGBTQ youth are not inherently suicidal; rather, the higher prevalence of suicidal ideation and overall mental health problems among LGBTQ teenagers compared to their heterosexual and cisgender peers has been attributed to minority stressors, such as discrimination, violence, bullying, as well parental disapproval.

-Parents with higher levels of education or belonging to different ethnicities do not seem to provide significant impact on LGBTQ+ suicide statistics.
+Clinical social worker Caitlin Ryan's Family Acceptance Project at San Francisco State University, which partners with the National Child Traumatic Stress Network and American Foundation for Suicide Prevention, conducted the first study of the effect of family acceptance and rejection on the health, mental health, and well-being of LGBTQ youth, including suicide, HIV/AIDS, and homelessness.
+Their research showed that LGBTQ youths "who experience high levels of rejection from their families during adolescence (when compared with those young people who experienced little or no rejection from parents and caregivers) were more than eight times [more] likely to have attempted suicide, more than six times likely to report high levels of depression, more than three times likely to use illegal drugs, and more than three times likely to be at high risk for HIV or other STDs" by the time they reach their early 20s.

 In terms of school climate, "approximately 25 percent of lesbian, gay and bisexual students and university employees have been harassed due to their sexual orientation, as well as a third of those who identify as transgender, according to the study and reported by the Chronicle of Higher Education."
-Research has found the presence of gay–straight alliances (GSAs) in schools is associated with decreased suicide attempts; in a study of LGBTQ youth, ages 13–22, 16.9% of youth who attended schools with GSAs attempted suicide versus 33.1% of students who attended schools without GSAs.
+Research has found the presence of support groups, such gay–straight alliances (GSAs), in schools is associated with significantly improved mental health outcomes.

-"LGBT students are three times as likely as non-LGBT students to say that they do not feel safe at school (22% vs. 7%) and 90% of LGBT students (vs. 62% of non-LGBT teens) have been harassed or assaulted during the past year."

 An international study found that suicidal LGBTQ people showed important differences with suicidal heterosexuals, in a matched-pairs study.
 That study found suicidal LGBTQ people were more likely to communicate suicidal intentions, to search for new friends online, and to find more support online than did suicidal heterosexuals.

-The black transgender and gender non-conforming community has been found to face discrimination to a higher degree than the rest of the transgender community, which is due to the intersection of racism and transphobia.
-Research has found that this community experiences a higher level of poverty, suicide attempts, and harassment, while the effects of HIV and being refused health care due to transphobia and/or racism are greater as well.